mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 #pip install openai pinecone langchain PyPDF2

+- API integration

+For integrating with OpenAI and Pinecone, you need to obtain and configure the respective API keys for these platforms.
+You can set the API key as an environment variable.

+Details included in the assumptions / requirements section below.

 # Required Python Packages

 &#8209; openai: Python library for interacting with the OpenAI API for generating embeddings.